yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/index.md

 ## What is the Azure AI Agent Service

-The Azure AI Agent Service is now in public preview, offering a single-agent cloud service with supporting SDKs.
-Developers can access SDKs for [Python](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-python-azure){:target="_blank"} and [C#](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-csharp){:target="_blank"}.
+The Azure AI Agent Service is now in public preview, offering a fully managed cloud service with SDKs for [Python](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-python-azure){:target="_blank"} and [C#](https://learn.microsoft.com/azure/ai-services/agents/quickstart?pivots=programming-language-csharp){:target="_blank"}.
+It simplifies AI agent development, reducing complex tasks like function calling to just a few lines of code.

-The Azure AI Agent Service simplifies the creation of intelligent agents by offering built-in conversation state management and compatibility with various AI models.
-It provides a range of ready-to-use tools, including integrations with Fabric, SharePoint, Azure AI Search, and Azure Storage.
-The service also supports custom integrations through the Function Calling tool and enables RAG-style search capabilities with a built-in vector store for “file search” and semantic search features.
-Designed for scalability, it ensures smooth performance even under varying user loads.
+!!! info "Function calling allows you to connect LLMs to external tools and systems.
+This is useful for many things such as empowering AI agents with capabilities, or building deep integrations between your applications and LLMs."

+The Azure AI Agent Service offers several advantages over traditional agent platforms:

+- **Rapid Deployment**: Optimized SDK for fast deployment, letting developers focus on building agents.
+- **Scalability**: Designed to handle varying user loads without performance issues.
+- **Custom Integrations**: Supports Function Calling for extending agent capabilities.
+- **Built-in Tools**: Includes Fabric, SharePoint, Azure AI Search, and Azure Storage for quick development.
+- **RAG-Style Search**: Features a built-in vector store for efficient file and semantic search.
+- **Conversation State Management**: Maintains context across multiple interactions.
+- **AI Model Compatibility**: Works with various AI models.

 Learn more about the Azure AI Agent Service in the [Azure AI Agent Service documentation](https://learn.microsoft.com/azure/ai-services/agents/overview){:target="_blank"}.
 In particular, read about the [components of agents](https://learn.microsoft.com/azure/ai-services/agents/concepts/agents#agents-components){:target="_blank"}.